 - A3.
 Matters relevant in planning attendance at physical inventory counting (or in designing and performing audit procedures pursuant to paragraphs 4-8 of this ISA (UK)) include, for example: - The risks of material misstatement related to inventory. - The nature of the internal control related to inventory. - Whether adequate procedures are expected to be established and proper instructions issued for physical inventory counting. - The timing of physical inventory counting. - Whether the entity maintains a perpetual inventory system. - The locations at which inventory is held, including the materiality of the inventory and the risks of material misstatement at different locations, in deciding at which locations attendance is appropriate.
-ISA 60028 deals with the involvement of other auditors and accordingly may be relevant if such involvement is with regard to attendance of physical inventory counting at a remote location. - Whether the assistance of an auditor's expert is needed.
-ISA (UK) 620 (Revised November 201929 deals with the use of an auditor's expert to assist the auditor to obtain sufficient appropriate audit evidence.
+ISA 60028 deals with the involvement of other auditors and accordingly may be relevant if such involvement is with regard to attendance of physical inventory counting at a remote location.

-27 ISA (UK) 220 (Revised July 2021), Quality Management for an Audit of Financial Statements 600 Special Considerations - Audits of Group Financial Statements (Including the Work of Component Auditors), paragraph 2, states: "An auditor may find this ISA, adapted as necessary in the circumstances, useful when that auditor involves other auditors in the audit of financial statements that are not group financial statements ..."
+27 ISA (UK) 220 (Revised July 2021), Quality Management for an Audit of Financial Statements 600 Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors), paragraph 2, states: "An auditor may find this ISA, adapted as necessary in the circumstances, useful when that auditor involves other auditors in the audit of financial statements that are not group financial statements ..."
 See also paragraph 19 of ISA 600.